sneddy/pneumothorax-segmentation/README.md

 Large sample rate at the beginning provides a quick start of the learning process, whereas a small sample rate at the end provides better convergence of neural network weights to the initial distribution of pneumothorax/non-pneumothorax images.

-### Learning Process parts
+### Learning Process recipes
-During learning process I was uptrain my models **A LOT**.
-Looking back for formalization of my experiments I can highlight 4 different parts:
+I can't provide fully reproducible solution because  during learning process I was uptrain my models **A LOT**.
+But looking back for formalization of my experiments I can highlight 4 different parts:
-- **part 0** - train for 10-12 epoches from pretrained model with large learning rate (about 1e-3 or 1e-4), large sample rate (0.8) and ReduceLROnPlateau scheduller .
+- **part 0** - train for 10-12 epoches from pretrained model with large learning rate (about 1e-3 or 1e-4), large sample rate (0.8) and ReduceLROnPlateau scheduller.
 Model can be pretrained on imagenet or on our dataset with lower resolution (512x512).
 Goal of this part: quickly get a good enough model with validation score about 0.835.
 - **part 1** - uptrain best model from previous step with normal learning rate (~1e-5), large sample rate (0.6) and CosineAnnealingLR or CosineAnnealingWarmRestarts scheduler.
 Repeat until best convergence.
 - **part 2** - uptrain best model from previous step with normal learning rate (~1e-5), small sample rate (0.4) and CosineAnnealingLR or CosineAnnealingWarmRestarts scheduler.
 Repeat until best convergence.
 - **second_stage** - simple uptrain with relatively small learning rate(1e-5 or 1e-6), small sample rate (0.5) and CosineAnnealingLR or CosineAnnealingWarmRestarts scheduler.